 This past Easter/Resurrection Sunday was weird.
 Is it just me or does anybody else feel fraudulent?
 To celebrate and be glad about hope when we haven’t properly mourned–at least not fully–during this time of death.
 My humanity says I’m not ready, yet my spirit is pulling me toward looking beyond to the byproduct of my resilience.
 Basically, the story isn’t over, but again I say that we are still in mourning.
 Things haven’t returned to normal, and for some they might never be.
 I am going out on a limb here by opening up and being vulnerable in hope of connecting with someone who might need the solidarity as well as to know they are not alone.
 I am writing this to tell you what I wish I heard from another, but at least have heard of the voice of God: it’s okay to cry.

 It’s also okay to feel uncertainty and disappointment for the appropriate amount of time necessary.
 I say “appropriate” because that can’t be the place we dwell on forever.
 Eventually it will be the season to experience what often follows resilience: breakthrough.
 So, understand where you are going and allow yourself to experience your breakdown before you can enjoy your breakthrough.
 For me, the Resurrection of Jesus is the breakthrough all of his family, friends, and disciples needed to exit their despair and be ushered into more hope.
 It’s the same breakthrough that God offers every soul, but the same God who gives such a gift also is present with us in our pain.
 After all, “God shall wipe away all tears from their eyes; and there shall be no more death, neither sorrow, nor crying, neither shall there be any more pain” (Revelation 21.4 KJV).
-Yet, for now let the Holy Spirit get you through this because you will rise again, since Jesus did.
+For now, the Holy Spirit will get you through this because you will rise again; Jesus did.